Under Her Wing was the Universe

 Community Partners for this project include: City of Enid, Americorp's Youth Build, Park Avenue Thrift, and Main Street Enid.

 The goal: This fundraising goal is based upon expenses.
-I am creating a 2.5 acre pocket prairie complete with an architectural-scale pavilion with a remarkably small budget.
+I am creating a 2.5 acre pocket prairie complete with an architectural-scale pavilion with a relatively small budget.
 Please help me reach the goal with any amount you can contribute.
 This is not the kind of project that an artist can self-fund.

 About romy owens: I am a visual artist living in Enid, Oklahoma.
 My artistic practice reacts to location, community, and relationships.
 I create large-scale installations and smaller works of art.